-- 1. All staff are models for the learners in the school, therefore they have a responsibility to model appropriate dress and appearance. - 2.
-All employees' appearance must be professional at all times both within the workplace and when representing the organisation. - 3.
-The employee dress code reflects the high expectations of the school in terms of teaching and learning,
+33.1 All staff are models for the learners in the school, therefore they have a responsibility to model appropriate dress and appearance.

+33.2 All employees' appearance must be professional at all times both within the workplace and when representing the organisation.

+33.3 The employee dress code reflects the high expectations of the school in terms of teaching and learning, behaviour and student uniform.

-- 4. It is recognised that staff within the school perform a variety of different roles and the dress code takes this into account. - 5.
-The school recognises the diversity of cultures and religions of its employees and will take a sensitive approach when this affects dress and uniform requirements.
+33.4 It is recognised that staff within the school perform a variety of different roles and the dress code takes this into account.

+33.5 The school recognises the diversity of cultures and religions of its employees and will take a sensitive approach when this affects dress and uniform requirements.
 However, priority will be given to health and safety, security and other similar considerations.

-34.Remember
+34. Remember

-- 1. If no specific advice, policies or guidelines for a specific situation exist, or if you are unsure consult a senior leader. - 2.
-If you need to take a particular course of action in an unplanned circumstance, which may vary from policies or which does not allow time for advice to be sought, record these actions with a senior leader. - 3.
-If at any time you are concerned that an action or comment by yourself may be misinterpreted, or that a child behaves or makes a comment in a way that causes you concern, log this immediately with the appropriate senior member of staff.
+34.1 If no specific advice, policies or guidelines for a specific situation exist, or if you are unsure consult a senior leader.

+34.2 If you need to take a particular course of action in an unplanned circumstance, which may vary from policies or which does not allow time for advice to be sought, record these actions with a senior leader.

+34.3 If at any time you are concerned that an action or comment by yourself may be misinterpreted, or that a child behaves or makes a comment in a way that causes you concern, log this immediately with the appropriate senior member of staff.

-APPENDIX 1 - Extract from Teacher's Standards
+Appendix 1 - Extract from Teacher's Standards